ByBit is a cryptocurrency derivative exchange that launched its services at the end of 2018.

 - Good-Till-Cancelled (GTC): This is an order that will remain open until you decide to close it.

 - Fill or Kill (FOK): This order is designed to be filled at the best price in entirety or not at all.
-This is the type of order that you would use if you do not want any partial orders.
+This is quite similar to the IOC order except that it does not allow the execution of any partial orders.

 For those traders that would like to try the platform out in demo mode, they can make use of the ByBit testnet.
 Demo accounts are a great way to get a sense of how the orders work before depositing funds.